-Information Other than the Financial Report and Audit Report Thereon esvgroup.com.au
+Information Other than the Financial Report and Audit Report Thereon

 The Divisional National Council of the Union is responsible for the other information.
 The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report.